qtgql/qtgql/docs/server-requirements.md

 ## Pure fields
 All the fields in the server are considered [Pure Functions](https://en.wikipedia.org/wiki/Pure_function).
-Meaning that they should return the same value if they were to be called with the same arguments at the same time with same context.
+Meaning that they should return the same value if they were to be called with the same arguments.
+!!!
+Warning
+    This means i.e that if a field would be changed based on some arbitrary context (i.e headers) you might get unwanted behaviours.

 Not only that this assumption is a GraphQL best-practice, it also has a great benefit in global updates.